lahlaliwassim2/30-days-of-reactjs-/02_Day_Introduction_to_React/02_introduction_to_react.md

 🌕 You are awesome.
 You have just completed day 2 challenges and you are two steps ahead on your way to greatness.
 Now do some exercises for your brain and for your muscle.

+### Exercises

+#### Exercises: What is React?

+1. What is React?
+2. What is a library?
+3. What is a single page application?
+4. What is a component ?
+5. What is the latest version of React?
+6. What is DOM?
+7. What is React Virtual DOM?
+8. What does a web application or a website(composed of) have?